Evadne Price: Moving to England and second marriage

-In 1910 Price left Australia for London.
+In 1910, Price left Australia for London.
 Unable to find work there she went on to New York where she found a job in a burlesque variety show.
 She returned to the UK in 1912 advertising herself in The Stage newspaper as Miss Eva Price (Mrs Harry A. Preston).
 Harry started a new life in the USA calling himself Robert Harry Preston.
 US Draft Registration Cards for 1917-1918 and 1942 show him living in New York where, according to the US Social Security Death Index, he died in October 1972.

-From 1912 to 1916 Price secured roles in provincial tours of dramatic productions: The Girl Who Knew A Bit (1912), Mr Wu (1914), Oh I Say (1915), Within The Law (1916).
+From 1912 to 1916, Price secured roles in provincial tours of dramatic productions: The Girl Who Knew A Bit (1912), Mr Wu (1914), Oh I Say (1915), Within The Law (1916).
 In 1915 she changed "Eva" to the more evocative "Evadne" (Dumfries & Galloway Standard, 25 August 1915 p.
 3) and invented a new persona for herself, claiming to have been born at sea of British parents and considerably understating her age.

-In 1917-1918 Price is reported to have worked in the Air Ministry where she probably met Dorothy Fletcher, the sister of her second husband-to-be, Charles Alexander Fletcher.
-He was a son of Canon Edward Sumner Bicknell Fletcher, Rector of Kibworth.
+In 1917-1918, Price is reported to have worked in the Air Ministry where she probably met Dorothy Fletcher, the sister of her second husband-to-be, Charles Alexander Fletcher (1894–1924).
+He was the eldest son of Canon Edward Sumner Bicknell Fletcher, Rector of Kibworth.
 The couple married in 1920.
 Price claimed to be a spinster on the GRO registration form.
 Fletcher was a Captain in the Devonshire Regiment.
 After the war he was appointed to a government post in the Sudan.
 He died there in 1924 from blackwater fever.
 On the 1921 census form Evadne Price had listed her marital status as 'single'.
 No records of a divorce from her first husband can be found so she probably kept her second marriage secret to avoid being discovered committing bigamy.

 Price resumed her stage career in 1919 until 1923 when she turned to journalism.

 Third marriage and World War II

-In 1939 Evadne Fletcher married the Australian writer, Kenneth Andrew Attiwill alias Ken Attiwill (1906-1992) in Kent, England.
+In 1939, Evadne Fletcher married the Australian writer, Kenneth Andrew Attiwill alias Ken Attiwill (1906-1992) in Kent, England.
 The couple co-wrote a number of books and plays.
 They also later wrote scripts for the British television soap-opera Crossroads.

 She was the war correspondent for The People from 1943, covering the Allied invasion of Europe and many major war stories, including the Nuremberg Trials.
 She was the first woman journalist to enter the Belsen concentration camp.
 Her husband was a prisoner of war in Japan, and was presumed dead for two years.